Michael Cholbi: Life and career

 Cholbi was born 1972 in Portland, Oregon.
 He intended to pursue a career in journalism before being exposed to Enlightenment thought in his first philosophy course.

-He received his B.A. from Swarthmore College in 1994 and obtained his Ph.D from the University of Virginia in 1999, completing a dissertation entitled “Publicity and Practical Reason.”
-After spending three years as an assistant professor at Brooklyn College, City University of New York, he went on to become Professor of Philosophy and director of the California Center for Ethics and Policy (CCEP) at California State Polytechnic University in Pomona, California.
+He received his B.A. from Swarthmore College in 1994 and obtained his PhD from the University of Virginia in 1999, completing a dissertation entitled “Publicity and Practical Reason.”
+After spending three years as an assistant professor at Brooklyn College, City University of New York, he went on to become professor of philosophy and director of the California Center for Ethics and Policy (CCEP) at California State Polytechnic University in Pomona, California.
 In January 2020, he joined the University of Edinburgh.

 Cholbi was previously the editor of the journal Teaching Philosophy and currently serves as an associate editor for Ethical Theory and Moral Practice and on the editorial boards of the Journal of Applied Philosophy and Social Theory and Practice.
 In 2012, he founded the International Association for the Philosophy of Death and Dying (IAPDD).

 Cholbi appeared as a contestant on Jeopardy! in 2007, finishing second.